dotnet/android/Documentation/guides/messages/README.md

 + XA4228: Unable to find specified //activity-alias/@android:targetActivity: '{targetActivity}'
 + XA4229: Unrecognized \`TransformFile\` root element: {element}.
 + XA4230: Error parsing XML: {exception}
-+ XA4231: The Android class parser '$(AndroidClassParser)' is deprecated and will be removed in a future version of Xamarin.Android.
-Use 'class-parse' instead.
++ [XA4231](xa4231.md): The Android class parser value 'jar2xml' is deprecated and will be removed in a future version of Xamarin.Android.
+Update the project properties to use 'class-parse'.
-+ XA4232: The Android code generator '$(AndroidCodegenTarget)' is deprecated and will be removed in a future version of Xamarin.Android.
-Use 'XAJavaInterop1' instead.
++ [XA4232](xa4232.md): The Android code generation target 'XamarinAndroid' is deprecated and will be removed in a future version of Xamarin.Android.
+Update the project properties to use 'XAJavaInterop1'.
 + XA4300: Native library '{library}' will not be bundled because it has an unsupported ABI.
 + [XA4301](xa4301.md): Apk already contains the item `xxx`.
 + [XA4302](xa4302.md): Unhandled exception merging \`AndroidManifest.xml\`: {ex}